parhelia512/singbox-launcher/README.md

 1. **Reading Configuration**
    - Parser finds the `@ParcerConfig` block in `config.json`
    - Extracts subscription URLs from the `proxies[].source` field
+   - Extracts direct links from the `proxies[].connections` field

 2. **Loading Subscriptions**
    - For each URL from `proxies[].source`:
      - Downloads subscription content (Base64 and plain text supported)
      - Decodes and parses the proxy server list
+   - For each direct link from `proxies[].connections`:
+     - Parses the direct link (vless://, vmess://, trojan://, ss://) and adds it to the proxy list

 3. **Supported Protocols**
    - ✅ VLESS